Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Shades:

-Caution: Can look dull without using balanced tones.
+Caution: Can look dull without using balanced tones

-Black Color Psychology
+Black Color Psychology for Branding

 Black is powerful and timeless.
 It’s often used to signify elegance, professionalism, and exclusivity.
 It pairs well with most colors, offering versatility.

-Used By: Chanel, Nike, Adidas, Gucci, Puma.
+Used By: Chanel, Nike, Adidas, Gucci, and Puma.

 Ideal For: Brands associated with high-end fashion.